TZstatsADS/ads-spring2023-project2-group5/README.md

 + **Contribution statement**: ([default](doc/a_note_on_contributions.md))

-In this project, we mainly focused on explored the the relationship between the COVID-19 and the Business Applications.
 All six of us contributed equally in the project.
-We started a Google Colab and work on the code together.

-At the beginning, we all find datasets on our own, and we scheduled zoom meetings to determine which to be used.
-After determining the datasets, we all work on exploring the dataset and see if there is anything related, and we met on Zoom again to determine the topic of this project.
-At the meantime, we always communicated findings of the datasets on WhatsApp.
+We intially all found datasets on our own, and we scheduled zoom meetings to determine which to be used.
+After determining the datasets, we all explored the datasets and solidified the design of the project together.
+From here, Mingze Xu, Hong Ouyang, and Haoyu Zhang focused on the datasets and EDA, while Luke Arceneaux, Fei Xue, and Ranran Tao assembled the skeleton structure of the Shiny APP.
+Afterwards, everyone worked on editing different aspects of the application to completion.
-Later, we splitted the group into two teams: (Mingze Xu, Hong Ouyang, and Haoyu Zhang) worked on the datasets and work on the EDA, while (Luke Arceneaux, Fei Xue, and Ranran Tao) worked on the skeleton structure of the Shiny APP.
-Even though we might work on different things, we always shared opinions and asked for revisions.
-After we had a general idea about the entire project, we met on Zoom and work on the code together.

-Overall, we all have equal contributions to the entire project.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.